 “I'm in Tokyo.
 It's dark and raining.
 Everything blurs around me.
 The faces, lights, the times I’ve gone through.
 I feel myself fading away, losing control.
 I’m not worried, far from it: a sense of stillness, recognition and renewal flows through me.
 Beyond the first mists that hampered my sight, everything now comes limpid, crystal clear.
 I begin to tidy up my lifetime, trying to comprehend why I came here”.

-TOKYO BLUR is the fourth project I’ve developed in Tokyo since 2007, a city with which I have a close relationship for years.
-Through images in black and white, mostly of them at night, and often close to abstraction, I show a mysterious, sensual, rainy and “blurred” Tokyo.
-Blur which has a metaphorical intention.
+TOKYO BLUR is the fourth project of César Ordóñez in Tokyo since 2007, a city with which he has a close relationship for years.
+Through black and white images, mostly of them at night and close to abstraction, he shows us a mysterious, sensual and "blurred" city.
+"Blur" intentionally metaphorical.

-Recently, in November 2014, I’ve published a photobook of this project.
-It can gets more information in http://www.cesarordonez.eu
+In November 2014, I’ve published a photobook of this project.
+It can gets more information in http://www.cesarordonez.com